atch2203/blog/src/content/blog/8bit computer.md

 # Addendum: designing the computer, instructions/control signals, and debugging
 There is a lot more to talk about, but I'll just talk about the process of designing, testing, and programming the computer.

 Before even assembling anything, we spent quite a while building it up in logisim.
 Only once our design was mostly finalized did we order the parts.
-Ideally, we would have gotten the computer working in logis